informalsystems/tendermint-rs/docs/spec/supervisor/supervisor.md

     /// Stores the list of ChainPair, possibly changing the highest LightBlock;
     /// Precondition is the existence of Light Block for which the chain can be linked
     /// with the already stored ChainPair.
-Failing if the chain can bot be linked with
+Failing if the chain can not be linked with
     /// existing history or if there is conflicting information. fn store_chain(&mut self, chain: LinkedList<ChainPair>) -> Result<(), Error>;